KylePep/fs-journal/journal/05/questions.md

 10. What is a ***virtual property***?

-  > a virtual property is a property that
+  > a virtual property is a property that establishes a relationship with one part of the database to another part of the database